 In August 2017, the Organization entered into a pre-affiliation agreement with Kendal and ZISL.
 The agreement, as amended, provides, among other things, project planning and market analysis, design and construction, finance, and public relations support.

 The agreement allows for a co-sponsorship fee of \$2,200,000 (\$1,100,000 per sponsor) and other development and service fees as certain milestones are achieved.
 At permanent financing, Kendal was paid a development fee of \$975,000, and an interest payment was made to ZISL of \$975,000 for part of the accrued interest on the predevelopment capital provided to the Organization by ZISL.

-Kendal will be paid a pre-opening affiliation services fee from the date of the Series 2021 Bonds until opening of the Community of \$480,000 in monthly installments.
-For the years ended December 31, 2023 and 2022, total fees paid to Kendal were \$260,000 and \$110,000, respectively.
-ZISL will be paid a pre-opening services fee from the date of issuance of the 2021 Bonds until opening of the Community of \$120,000 in monthly installments.
-For the years ended December 31, 2023 and 2022, total fees paid to Xendal were \$260,000 and \$110,000, respectively.
-ZISL will be paid a pre-opening services fee from the date of issuance of the 2021 Bonds until opening of the Community of \$120,000 in monthly installments.
-For the years ended December 31, 2023 and 2022, total fees paid to Xendal were \$120,000 and \$110,000, respectively.
+Pursuant to the agreement, Kendal was paid a pre-opening affiliation services fee from the date of the Series 2021 Bonds until opening of the Community of \$480,000 in monthly installments.
+For the year ended December 31, 2023, total fee paid to Kendal was \$260,000.
+ZISL was paid a pre-opening services fee from the date of issuance of the 2021 Bonds until opening of the Community of \$120,000 in monthly installments.
+For the year ended December 31, 2023, total fee paid to Kendal was \$260,000.
+ZISL was paid a pre-opening services fee from the date of issuance of the 2021 Bonds until opening of the Community of \$120,000 in monthly installments.
+For the year ended December 31, 2023, total fee paid to ZISL was \$120,000.